nus-cs2113-AY2122S2/tp/docs/team/emilysim00.md

 ### Contributions to the Developer Guide (DG)
 * Creating the [Architecture Diagram](../DeveloperGuide.md#architecture-diagram) under the Design Section.
-* Wrote the design section on [UI component](../DeveloperGuide.md#ui-component).
+* Wrote the design section on [UI component](../DeveloperGuide.md#ui-component) and added the class diagram of it.
 * Wrote the design section on [Schedule related features](../DeveloperGuide.md#schedule-related-features).
-* Wrote the following contributions to the [Implementation](../DeveloperGuide.md#implementation) section:
+* Wrote the following contributions to the [Implementation](../DeveloperGuide.md#implementation) section (including sequence diagram):
   * [Schedule Features](../DeveloperGuide.md#schedule)
     * [How a plan is being updated/added into the schedule](../DeveloperGuide.md#update-schedule)
-      * Includes sequence diagrams to visualise the process.
-      * Includes the design consideration for this feature.
     * [How to view the schedule](../DeveloperGuide.md#view-schedule)
-      * Includes sequence diagrams to visualise the process.
     * [How to remove a scheduled workout plan](../DeveloperGuide.md#clear-schedule-for-a-day)
-      * Includes sequence diagrams to visualise the process.
     * [How to reset the workout plan schedule](../DeveloperGuide.md#clear-schedule-for-the-week)
-      * Includes sequence diagrams to visualise the process.
 * Wrote part of [user stories](../DeveloperGuide.md#user-stories).
 * Wrote part of [manual testing instructions](../DeveloperGuide.md#test-on-schedule-features).
 * Wrote the [non-functional requirements](../DeveloperGuide.md#non-functional-requirements) section.